 4. Contractor education and training sufficient to their roles and responsibilities.

-5. Program Participants shall have written agreements for the use of qualified logging professionals and/or certified logging professionals (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.
+5. Certified Organizations shall have written agreements for the use of qualified logging professionals and/or certified logging companies (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.

-Performance Measure 11.2.
-Program Participants shall work individually and/or with SFI Implementation Committees, logging or forestry associations, or appropriate agencies or others in the forestry community to foster improvement in the professionalism of wood producers
+Performance Measure 12.2.
+Certified Organizations shall work individually and/or with SFI Implementation Committees, logging or forestry associations, or appropriate agencies or others in the forestry community to foster improvement in the professionalism of wood producers specific to qualified logging professionals.

 Indicators:

-1. Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer training courses and periodic continuing education that address:
+1. Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer core training courses that address:

 a. awareness of sustainable forestry principles and the SFI program;